 Ezra concluded that since his product was somewhat labor-intensive, additional staff would be necessary.
 He hired a crew of family members to help him, thus increasing both his profitability and the fun!
 For their efforts, he paid each person $10.

 From his lemonade sale and tips, Ezra pulled in $145 on Lemonade Day.
 “We had friends come by and get lemonade,” he said.
 “We also tried to attract business.
 My brother wore a sign over his body and danced on the street corner.
 He yelled, 'You pick it, we top it!
 Top That Lemonade.'

 “I hired my cousin, Jonah, to also help me run my lemonade stand.
 He helped fill orders.
 When he got home, he told his mom, ‘Mom, this summer I’m going to do something with my life!’
 He wants to start a business.
 He was very inspired!”

-Ezra chose to donate $30 to the Kenya School Fund in Africa, as well as deposit $9 to his savings account.
+Ezra chose to donate $30 to the Kenya School Fund in Africa and deposit $9 to his savings account.
 And the Lego set?
-He had a wonderful time building it particularly knowing that he was able to buy it using his own money!
+He had a wonderful time building it, especially because he was able to buy it using his own money!
 “Selling lemonade and running my business made me feel responsible.
 I thought it was awesome to sell lemonade and really fun, especially since I had never run a business before.”